Ali559/strongly-typed-env/README.md

 ### `generateTypes(envPath?, outputPath?, options?)`

-Generates TypeScript types from an environment file.
+Generates TypeScript types from an environment file with precise type inference for objects and arrays.

 **Parameters:**